MicrosoftDocs/power-platform/power-platform/admin/sandbox-environments.md

 Reset a Sandbox environment to delete and re-provision it.
 Consider a reset when you want to:

-- Change to a different version of Common Data Service for apps
+- Change to a different version of Common Data Service

 - Create a new project